 Camino: The class management program, Camino, will be used for this course.
-Assignment instructions, worksheets, grading rubrics, and additional course material will be posted on Camino.
+The syllabus, assignment instructions, worksheets, grading rubrics, and additional course materials will be posted on Camino.
 It is the student's responsibility to download worksheets, instructions, rubrics, etc. as required.
 Camino will be used for assignment submission as indicated in the Class Schedule.
 Please enable notifications for announcements.